-Below are five activities that will be valuable, no matter when you buy, or what learning platform vendor you choose:
+Below are five activities that will be valuable, no matter when you buy, or what learning platform vendor you choose.

 1) Start Researching – Yesterday

 If you are researching LMSs in the same year you are going to buy an LMS, you are most likely running too fast for comfort.
-Buy a LMS and you are staking your professional reputation on the outcome.
+Buy an LMS and you are staking your professional reputation on the outcome.
 Most LMS buyers don’t get a second and third opportunity to get the vendor selection and implementation correct.
 You really can’t know too much about the LMS industry, best practices, trends, pitfalls, case studies and vendors if you want to buy an LMS and be successful.

 2) Create a Measurable Business Plan

-3) Sort out your LMS Governance
+3) Sort Out Your LMS Governance

-Governance plans not only will help you manage the global adoptance of your LMS, it is also very useful to educate potential vendors on the scope of the implementation process resulting in more realistic bids and outcomes.
+Governance plans not only will help you manage global adoption of your LMS, it is also very useful to educate potential vendors on the scope of the implementation process resulting in more realistic bids and outcomes.
 For example, if you have a centralized governance structure with relatively few decision makers, LMS vendors will be able to bid a smaller implementation than if you have 27 federated training stakeholders.
 Either way, if you don’t define governance now, you will have to do it during the implementation process when it is too late and too hurried.

-4) Master your Historical Data
+4) Master Your Historical Data

 When a vendor provides quotes on LMS licensing, implementation, hosting and support, they base them directly on usage assumptions.
-The more a LMS buyer knows about their historical and predicted usage patterns, the better the vendor can estimate and provide for the proper level of pricing and support.
+The more an LMS buyer knows about historical and predicted usage patterns, the better the vendor can estimate and provide for the proper level of pricing and support.
 Give a vendor too little data and they bid too high or too low but definitely not right unless they are lucky.